alexnathanson/communityDemandResponse-model/README.md

 ### To freeze depencies

-in the ve
+in the venv
 `pip freeze > requirements.txt`

 ### to install

-in ve
+in venv
 `pip install -r requirements.txt`

 # Psuedo